 - Limited Impact

 A stationary bike work miracles when building your leg strength, but unfortunately will neglect the rest of your body.
-This deprives the core and upper body of the user from the necessary strength-building workout needed for the user to have the best condition for flexibility, body density, and conditioning.
+This deprives the core and upper body of the user of the necessary strength-building workout needed for the user to have the best condition for flexibility, body density, and conditioning.

 - No console